Access4Learning/sif3-framework-dotnet/README.md

 If you want to use this option but don't have a client installed, one can be downloaded from [http://git-scm.com/download](http://git-scm.com/download "Git command-line client download").

+###Getting started

+To get started using this framework, read the *Sif3Framework .NET Developer's Guide.doc* and *Sif3Framework .NET Demo Usage Guide.doc* documents under the Documentation directory.

 ##Version control history

 **Jan 28, 2014 - 0.1.0 Initial commit; Beta release to be used for collaborative review**